smncd/kirby-image-formats/README.md

 To use the new `picture` snippet in the default **image** and **gallery** blocks, you need to modify their snippets.

 You can either write custom snippets, or copy the php files in the [example-snippets/blocks](./example-snippets/blocks/) folder to `./site/snippets/blocks` in your project (as they will not be enabled by default).
 If you are using Twig templates in your project, you can use the Twig snippets instead.

+## To do:

+### Support AVIF

+I'm aiming to be able to introduce support for generating AVIF images as soon as this is more fesable on php.
+Right now it's a bit hit or miss.

+### General stability

+Make sure the plugin is stable and works with all [installation methods](https://getkirby.com/docs/guide/plugins/plugin-setup-basic#the-three-plugin-installation-methods).

 ## Licensing and ownership